 Step Action 1 Click the Edit peaks icon.
 Move the cursor over the peak you want to edit.
 Result: The cursor is changed into a larger arrow.
 Click to select the peak.
 2 Right-click and select Fill Peak from the shortcut menu. or Select Edit:Fill Peak.
 Result: The Color and Pattern dialog box opens.
-Color and Pattern Color Colo • Click OK .
-Result: The peak is filled according to the selections.
+Color and Pattern Pattern OK Cancel Select a color and a pattern.
+Click OK.
+Result: The peak is filled according to the selections. hesuit.
+The peak is filled according to the selections.